dubya62/othello_player/README.md

 ## Details
 -  Type "help" to see a list of settings
 -  The program allows anywhere from 0-2 human players.
-Other players will use the mini-max algorithm to make moves.
+AI players will use the mini-max algorithm to make moves.